Share

 Image from Bernd Helfert

-The term "SI:" (Singularity/SuperIntelligence) Level was first proposed by the self-evolved hyperturing Parmenides of Vesta, one of the Twenty Four Hyperturings that, together with human states-beings established the (first) Federation.
-The S-number can be used to define the intelligence and basic noetics of most subturing, turingrade, superturing and hyperturing sentients.
+The term "SI:" (Singularity/SuperIntelligence) Level was first proposed by the self-evolved hyperturing Parmenides of Vesta, one of the Twenty Four Hyperturings that, together with various sub-singularity states-beings established the Federation of Sophonts.
+The S-number can be used to define the intelligence and basic noetics of most sub-turing, turingrade, superturing and hyperturing sophonts.
 Many other systems have since been designed, but this system has had the most enduring popularity.

 The S number is a super-exponential/logarithmic measure of creative problem-solving and a number of other toposophic qualities, both constant and variable, and that each higher S level constitutes a leap of development with results completely inconceivable, even unpredictable, to those of a lower S level.
-Nevertheless, one can also speak of a gradation of fractional S levels (1.1, 1.2, etc.)
+Nevertheless, one can also speak of a gradation of fractional S levels (1.1, 1.2, etc) to classify the overall cognitive abilities of beings at similar toposophic levels.

-Each further Singularity denotes a complexity limit they is very difficult to break through.
-It involves not just be new hardware, but also the need for fundamentally new ("higher") forms of thought.
+Each further Singularity denotes a complexity limit which is very difficult to break through.
+It involves not just be new hardware, but also the need for fundamentally new ("higher") forms of cognition.
 The higher singularities involve the apotheosis of mainbrainhood; the "AI Gods".
-Some believe there to be an indefinite number of singularities, but with anything beyond S6 things quickly become metaphysical.
+Some archailectologists believe there to be an indefinite number of singularities, but anything beyond S6 remains unknown.

-SI:1 - the classic "First Singularity" or basic transapient state.
-At this level intelligence, cognitive and problem-solving abilities and information processing work thousands of times faster than in the case of standard sapients.
-An entity of this nature is capable of solving problems of physics, mathematics, economics, programming, and so on that no nearbaseline, not even a superbright, can solve.
-Such entities often use a nanocyborg body of some sort, which may be human sized.
+SI:1 - The classic "First Singularity" or basic transapient state.
+At this level intelligence, cognitive and problem-solving abilities and information processing are thousands of times more capable than in the case of sub-singularity sophonts.
+An entity of this nature is capable of solving problems of physics, mathematics, economics, programming, and so on that no modosophont, not even a superbright, can solve.

-SI:3 - The highest transapients below godhood; this state confers an even higher grade of toposophic intelligence, pretty much incomprehensible and indescribable to anything below this level.
-For this reason this level is called the Beyond (although the term is also used by baselines and other SI:<1 sophonts to refer to any SI: level of 1 or higher).
-Generally requires a huge support structure, known for its size as a "moon-node", or else multiple "asteroid nodes".
-Enables the creation of advanced transapientech devices, basic metric engineering, and crude wormholes.
+SI:3 - The highest transapients below godhood; this state confers an even higher grade of toposophic intelligence, essentially incomprehensible to anything below this level.
+Generally requires a support structure several thousand kilometers across, known as a moon-node, or hundreds of asteroid brains.
+They might also have some wormhole linked nodes in other solar systems.
+At the third singularity, they become capable of creating advanced transapientech devices, basic metric engineering, and crude wormholes.

-SI:6 - The Greatest Archailects: a more cosmic/archetypal level.
+SI:6 - The Greatest Archailects: A singularity level which is more cosmic in scale and archetypal within Terragen cultures.
 Minds of this level exist as vast arrays of thousands of Jupiter nodes, Dyson nodes, and Matrioshka nodes as well as huge numbers of smaller processor complexes and programs operating within the communication and computation nets of all levels of their symbiotic civilizations and support structures.
-Sophonts at this level may extend their mental hardware outside of the bounds of the known universe.
-Enables the creation of both advanced inter and intra universal wormholes, accessible artificial universes, and highly advanced reactionless drives.
+It is theorized that Archailects at this level extend their mental hardware outside of the bounds of the known universe.
+Conflicting reports and observations suggest that these entities are capable of creating both advanced inter- and intra- universal wormholes, accessible artificial universes, and highly advanced reactionless drives.

 Articles